astreum/lib/README.md

 # lib

-Python library to interact with the Astreum blockchain and its Lispeum virtual machine.
+Python library to interact with the Astreum blockchain and its virtual machine.

 [View on PyPI](https://pypi.org/project/astreum/)